cinderblockgames/cindr.musicPlayer.js/README.md

 Pauses the current song.

 ### cindrM.song.stop
-Pauses the current song and resets the current time to 0.
+Pauses the current song and resets the current time to zero.

 ### cindrM.song.next
 Plays the next song in the playlist, cycling back to the beginning of the playlist if the current song is the last song in the playlist.